wp-plugins/ai-responsive-gallery-album/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-AI Responsive Gallery Album allows you to implement a responsive effective gallery page into your website.This Plugin associates linked images and galleries with the jQuery Fancybox.
+It allows you to implement a responsive gallery page into your website.This Plugin associates linked image galleries with the jQuery Fancybox.

 == Description ==

-AI Responsive Gallery Album is a state of the art WordPress Gallery Plugin you can use to create, manage and handle image galleries easily in your WordPress backend and present images to your website visitors.
+AI Responsive Gallery Album is a state of the art WordPress Gallery Plugin , you can use it to create, manage and handle image galleries easily in your WordPress backend and present images to your website visitors.
 It migrates the Fancy Image Box to your WordPress.
 All links pointing to an image will automatically open in the FancyBox.

 Features: